Cumulative ROI: A Comprehensive Guide

 There are several types of Cumulative ROI that investors should be aware of:

 Simple Cumulative ROI: This is calculated over a single period without accounting for compounding effects.
+It provides a straightforward view of returns but may not reflect the true potential of an investment.

 Real Cumulative ROI: This accounts for inflation, providing a more accurate picture of the purchasing power of returns over time.
+By factoring in inflation, investors can better understand how their returns translate into real-world gains.

 To illustrate the concept further, consider the following examples: